donkruger/share_transfer_template/knowledge_set.md

 2. **Review error messages carefully**: They contain specific guidance for resolution
 3. **Check all required fields**: Ensure nothing is left blank that should be completed
 4. **Verify data formats**: Especially for ID numbers, dates, and phone numbers
+5. **If it appears that you are unable to provide a satisfactory answer for the client OR the clients appears frustrated or annoyed that they have not been provided with a satisfactory answer, please instruct them to email juristics@satrixnow.co.za where an agent will help them.

 ---